kmill/lean4-raytracer/readme.md

 This repository implements the ray tracer described in [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html).

-The raytracer uses `Task`s to do supersampling in parallel.
-The entire image is rendered multiple times in parallel, and the results are averaged together.
+The raytracer uses `Task`s to render in parallel.
+Part of a raytracer is using supersampling to better estimate the amount of light entering each pixel, so it is trivial to parallelize: the entire image is rendered multiple times, and the results are averaged together.

 ![final test image](https://github.com/kmill/lean4-raytracer/blob/master/test13.png?raw=true)

+(10 minutes with 8 threads on an Intel Xeon E5-2665.
+500x333 pixels, 80 total samples per pixel, max depth 30.)